cesar-douady/open-lmake/doc/src/rules.md

 While walking the MRO, if for a base class `cmd` is defined as a function and it has a `shell` attribute, the value of this attribute is used instead.
 The purpose is that it is impossible to combine `str`'s and functions because they use different paradigms.
-As a consequence, a base class may want to have 2 implementations, one for subclasses that use Python `cmd` and another for subclasses that use shell `cmd`.
+As a consequence, a base class may want to have 2 implementations, one for subclasses that use python `cmd` and another for subclasses that use shell `cmd`.
 For such a base class, the solution is to define `cmd` as a function and set its `shell` attribute to the `str` version.

 If several definitions exist along the MRO, They must all be `str`'s and they are run successively in reverse MRO in the same process.